Robert Clive: Marriage and return to England

-Margaret Maskelyne had set out to find Clive who reportedly had fallen in love with her portrait.
-When she arrived Clive was a national hero.
+Margaret Maskelyne set out to find Clive, who reportedly had fallen in love with her portrait.
+When she arrived, Clive was a national hero.
 They were married at St. Mary's Church in (then) Madras on 18 February 1753.
 They then returned to England.

+Clive was then offered command of British forces in North America, but he declined.

-Clive also briefly sat as Member of Parliament for the Cornwall rotten borough of St Michael's, which then returned two Members, from 1754 to 1755.
-He and his colleague, John Stephenson were later unseated by petition of their defeated opponents, Richard Hussey and Simon Luttrell.
+From 1754 to 1755, Clive briefly sat as Member of Parliament for the “rotten borough” of St Michael's in Cornwall, which then returned two Members.
+He and his colleague John Stephenson were later unseated by petition of their defeated opponents, Richard Hussey and Simon Luttrell.